vekatze/neut/book/src/statements.md

 }
 ```

 `resource` takes two terms.
-The first term receives a value of the type, and must specify how to discard the value.
-The second term receives a value of the type, and must return the clone of the value.
+The first term ("discarder") receives a value of the type, and must specify how to discard the value.
+The second term ("copier") receives a value of the type, and must return the clone of the value.

-The type of the first term is `int -> int`.
+The type of a discarder is `int -> int`.
+The type of the argument is `int`, and thus you'll have to cast it as necessary.
 The return value in this term dosen't have any particular sense.
 After discarding the argument, you can just return 0.
 You might want to call functions like `free` in this term.

-The type of the second term is `int -> int`.
+The type of a copier is `int -> int`.
+The type of the argument is `int`, and thus you'll have to cast it as necessary.
 The return value in this term is the new clone of the argument, casted to `int`.
 You might want to call functions like `malloc` in this term.

 Low-level types like arrays can be defined using `resource`.

+You can find an example usage of `resource` in the `int8-array.nt` in the [core library](https://github.com/vekatze/neut-core/blob/main/source/int8-array.nt).

 ## `nominal`